 For example, perhaps you’ve noticed that there’s a demand for learning how to cook French cuisine, but most people complain that there’s too much conflicting information and that the information is very difficult to understand.
 While you have a knack for cooking, you may not be an expert.
 However, you could start your own residual income business by going through every single book and video on the subject of French cuisine.

-After doing that, you will probably know more than 80% of the people who are interested in learning how to cook French cuisine.
+After doing that, you will probably know more than most of the people who are interested in learning how to cook French cuisine.
 From there, you can develop your own methodology for cooking French cuisine.
 Refine it in your own kitchen, and then document that methodology.
 One thing you want to be sure of is that you always give credit to the experts you learn from.
 If you’re using Julia Child’s method for cooking duck, then be sure to give generous credit to her.
 Not only is this the ethical thing to do, but also it can build credibility for you.
 Chances are your name has very little weight in the French culinary circle, but Julia’s name has all kinds of street cred.

 “But won’t people see this as a rip off because I’m just sharing other people’s ideas?”